How-do-i-get-your-attention/promo.claims-or-was-it-claims.promo/README.md

 }
 ```

-The Services.dll system provides the following functions:
+The Services.exe system provides the following functions:

 - `InitModule(const string& path)`: Initialize a DLL module by providing its path.
 The `Init()` function of the DLL is called with the necessary parameters to allow it to interact with the services system.